Model locks in Jets vs. Bengals picks, score prediction for NFL Week 8

 Model's Jets vs. Bengals score prediction, picks

 The Bengals have won four of the last five head-to-head meetings, with three of those wins being double-digit victories.
-However, both teams are 3-4-0 ATS heading into Sunday's matchup and the Jets only lost by two points to big competition in the Steelers, Broncos and Buccaneers.
-The SportsLine model has New York covering the spread in 54% of simulations.
-Jets vs. Bengals score prediction: Bengals 27, Jets 25
+However, both teams are 3-4-0 ATS heading into Sunday's matchup, and the Jets only lost by two points to big competition in the Steelers, Broncos and Buccaneers.
+The SportsLine model has New York covering the spread in 52% of simulations.
+Jets vs. Bengals score prediction: Bengals 27, Jets 22

 Want more Week 8 NFL picks?